 So, how does AA help those with addiction?
 By not only providing a helping hand but motivating high-quality recovery attempts.
 For example, those going through treatment often hear stories about how alcoholism has affected the lives of others.
 They then share these experiences with others in an attempt to make secure connections.
 As a result, they can:

-- Make a different – Mentoring motivates those in AA to stay active
+- Make a difference — mentoring motivates those in AA to stay active

-- Create higher responsibility – Those in AA often feel compelled to stay sober due to a higher sense of responsibility
+- Create higher responsibility — those in AA often feel compelled to stay sober due to a heightened sense of responsibility

 These benefits are all a crucial part of the process.
 So when asking, “how does AA help?” it is critical to keep these considerations in mind.
 Each helps to make this process one that benefits many people.
-And while AA is not useful for everybody, a majority of people who try it do recover.
-That’s why AA is so often integrated into other types of rehabilitation programs.
+And while AA is not useful for everybody, most people who try it recover.
+That’s why AA is often integrated into other types of rehabilitation programs.

 Rehab Can Adapt to Meet AA Needs

 Those going through AA may want to try professional drug rehab treatment.
 This option provides many benefits that enhance your chances of recovery.
-First of all, rehab centers help manage withdrawal symptoms to ensure that you don’t experience excessive pain.
+First, rehab centers help manage withdrawal symptoms to ensure you don’t experience excessive pain.
 This step should help you focus more on your emotional health.
-Then, rehab centers walk you through a myriad of different psychological and emotional care options to ensure that you get the help that you need.
+Then, rehab centers walk you through various psychological and emotional care options to ensure you get the help you need.

 And many rehab centers integrate AA methods into their care as well.
-As a result, you can still go to meetings and follow the 12-steps to sobriety.
+As a result, you can still attend meetings and follow the 12 steps to sobriety.
 Choose between outpatient or inpatient care to get the level of care that you need.
 And make sure that you try to find a facility that serves people like you.
 For example, some facilities cater to professionals, while others focus on more working-class individuals.

-If you want a full answer to, “How does AA help?” please contact us at The Right Step today.
-When you call 713.528.3709, you get access to many high-quality treatments.
+If you want a complete answer to “how does AA help?” please contact us at The Right Step today.
+When you call 17135283709, you get access to many high-quality treatments.
 We provide behavior adjustments, the 12-step program, relapse help, and aftercare treatment.
 So please verify your insurance to get started.
 We are ready to work with you and help you overcome the dangers of your addiction.